lars-tps/Bambank-hackathon/README.md

 4. run main.py

 Planned features:
--automatic assignment of every datapoint into a timeslot -generate unique QR code for every patient
+- automatic assignment of every datapoint into a timeslot
--

-Implemented features:
+- generate unique QR code for every patient
+- patient are able to accept or reject schedule
+- patient who rejected are automatically reschedule to another schedule